 In the weeks and months ahead you will hear about the progress of this consultation.
 However whilst the notion of no fault divorce was initially part of the Family Law Bill of 1996, the change of Government the following year prevented its introduction.
 The opposition now state that they are committed to no fault divorce and with the social changes of the last 22 years the chances of its introduction have never been better.

 Currently there are alternatives and the legal profession has developed ways of alternative dispute resolution (ie Collaborative Law) that are years ahead of anything enshrined in the statute book.
 Although there is an increased likelihood of reform and it is very welcome, it will not happen overnight.
 However it is possible to obtain an amicable divorce currently but we just hope that the process will very shortly be made easier.

+Our expert team of divorce lawyers are highly experienced in finding solutions to complex and difficult problems.
 Nigel Winter is a Partner in the Family Law Team at DMH Stallard and a Collaborative Lawyer based in our Horsham office.
-Click here to view profile.